robertsj/me701/pages/getting_set_up.md

 ## Learning Plan

+(FYI: This is where I will put the things that (1) we do in recitation or in the video, (2) that you should be doing in advance, and/or(3) that you should be thinking about for next time.)

 <!--
 List the steps in chronological order to create a timeline of what will occur in your lesson.